In the event of a medical emergency:

 If you feel threatened or unsafe walking across campus to class, your office, or back to your home, consider your options before taking off alone.
 During evening or early morning hours, our officers may be able to offer you an escort from on-campus locations.
 Call 541-346-2919 for information and availability.
 All UO students are welcome to call.

-Providing nearly 15,000 rides a year, Safe Ride is a free shuttle service that provides university students, faculty, and staff with an alternative to walking alone at night.
-Call 541-346-7433 ex.
-2 for a ride.
+Duck Rides is a free shuttle service that provides university students, faculty members, and staff with an alternative to walking alone at night.
+Call 541-346-7433 for a ride.

 The University of Oregon is partnered with Project529 for bicycle registration.
 The mobile-based bicycle registration system is fast, easy, and free.
 It can also assist in recovering stolen bicycles.
 Registration is required for all bicycles parked on the University of Oregon campus.
-Bike registration cards and decals can be picked up at the Department of Parking and Transportation and at the Outdoor Program Bicycle Barn.
+Bike registration cards and decals can be picked up at Transportation Services and at the Outdoor Program Bicycle Barn.

 If you have a laptop, we recommend that you register it with the UOPD.
 This information will be maintained on file at the UOPD and will assist investigators in the event that your laptop is stolen.
 This registration information will also be entered into a stolen property database that is available to law enforcement officers throughout the United States.
 The information contained on this form will also assist in the return of your property if it has been reported stolen and recovered, or lost and found.
 If you require assistance in completing this form, please contact the department at 541-346-2919.